 Mantle Cell Lymphoma Treatment

-Because science so recently became familiar with mantle cell lymphoma, it does not currently have a varied set of mantle cell lymphoma treatment options for patients.
+Because science has only recently became familiar with mantle cell lymphoma, there aer not currently a varied set of mantle cell lymphoma treatment options.
 Mantle cell lymphoma is a B-cell subtype of non-Hodgkin's lymphoma that has only in the last twenty years been identified as a lymphoma subtype.
 It is a rare cancer in the US, affecting between 3,500 and 4,000 people annually (for every one woman diagnosed with mantle cell lymphoma, there are about 4 men) more of them over age 60 than under age 60.

 The clinical features of mantle cell lymphoma include: